kubeguard/guard/docs/tutorial.md

-# Tutorials
+# Tutorial

+Guard is a [Kubernetes Webhook Authentication](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) server.
 Guard server requires TLS client certificate for authentication.
 This certificate is also used to identify whether to use Github or Google to check for user authentication.
 The `CommonName` and `Organization` fields in the client cert are used for this purpose.

 ## Github Authenticator
 TO use Github, you need a client cert with `CommonName` set to Github organization name and `Organization` set to `Github`.
 To ease this process, use the Guard cli to issue a client cert/key pair.